aospapp/aosp/external/python/cpython3/Doc/library/random.rst

    The *weights* or *cum_weights* can use any numeric type that interoperates with the :class:`float` values returned by :func:`random` (that includes integers, floats, and fractions but excludes decimals).
+Weights are assumed to be non-negative.

    For a given seed, the :func:`choices` function with equal weighting typically produces a different sequence than repeated calls to